PRIArobotics/HedgehogFirmware/README.md

-# HedgehogLightFirmware
+# HedgehogFirmware

-Firmware for the HedgehogLight controller
+Firmware for the Hedgehog Educational Robotics Controller